Peak Road

-Peak Road is a road in The Peak on Hong Kong Island, Hong Kong.
+Peak Road (Chinese: 山頂道) is a road in The Peak on Hong Kong Island, Hong Kong.
 It is the only road to travel from Victoria Gap to Wan Chai Gap on Hong Kong Island.
 The Peak Road is a two-lane two-way traffic, which can take buses, minibuses and other vehicles.
 The highest altitude is about 420 meters.

 Location

 The Peak Road starts west of The Peak Tower and The Peak Galleria, and east of The Peak Lookout, namely the junction of Harlech Road, Mount Austin Road, Lugard Road, Old Peak Road and Findlay Road, passing Plunkett's Road, Mount Kellett Road, Peel Rise, Peak Police Station, Craigmin Road, Barker Road and Magazine Gap Road, ending in the Hong Kong Police Museum in Wan Chai Gap, namely Wan Chai Gap Road, Stubbs Road, Black's Link, Middle Gap Road, Mount Cameron Road, Aberdeen Reservoir Road and Coombe Road.

 History

 The former Peak Road originally referred to the current Old Peak Road, and the current Peak Road belonged to Stubbs Road at that time and was opened to traffic in 1923.
 On 1 September 1960, the Peak Road, which originally connected Central and the Peak, was renamed the Old Peak Road, while the section of Stubbs Road, which connected Wan Chai Gap and the Peak, was renamed Peak Road.